Head of Online Medical Content

 This can be especially convenient for people who have difficulty manipulating small buttons or who have dexterity issues.

-Wherever you live, we have between 2-3 audiologists in your area who can support your hearing healthcare locally.
+Wherever you live, we have between 2 and 3 audiologists in your area who can support your hearing healthcare locally.
 You can book an appointment to see them in one of our clinics or in the comfort of your own home, at a time that suits you.

 It is important to bear in mind that whilst some Bluetooth hearing aids are Made for iPhones, they may still need a streamer to benefit from the wireless technology.

-Your audiologist will discuss all the options available to you, if a streamer is needed, you can also purchase these directly from them.
+Your audiologist will discuss all the options available to you.
+If a streamer is needed, you can also purchase one directly from them.

-They have become rather mainstream and, therefore, result in many Bluetooth hearing aids prices being no more expensive than ones that don't have this technology.
-The average cost of Bluetooth hearing aids now starts from £795 - £1895 per aid.
+They have become rather mainstream and, therefore, result in many Bluetooth hearing aid prices being no more expensive than those that don't have this technology.

 Even if you need an additional hearing aid streamer to benefit from wireless connectivity and functions, Bluetooth hearing aids offer a plethora of advantages to hearing aid wearers.
-Here are our audiologist's top four below.
+Here are the top four benefits, as highlighted by our audiologists.

 You can control sound more easily with Bluetooth hearing aids, as sound can be adjusted remotely through your smartphone or using a streamer.
 This means you will have full control and management of your hearing aids at your fingertips.